Beijing will take every possible step to prevent an epidemic or

 medical centers for the 2008 Olympics, with all the doctors

-And last but not least, the bureau will coordinate with banks to
+And not least importantly, the bureau will coordinate with banks

-ensure foreign patients can use international bankcards to pay for
+to ensure foreign patients can use international bankcards to pay

 As part of its preparation, the bureau conducted food security

-inspections in over 30,000 hotels and restaurants this month.
+inspections in more than 30,000 hotels and restaurants early this

 "We have defined four safety grades, with hotels at the bottom